TillMacher/TaxonTableTools/README.md

 `pip3 install --upgrade taxontabletools`

-The installation of [Krona tools](https://github.com/marbl/Krona/wiki) is optional and needs to be done seperately.
-Note that Krona tools currently only works on Windows.
+The installation of [Krona tools](https://github.com/marbl/Krona/wiki) is optional and needs to be done separately.
+Note that Krona tools is currently not supported on Windows.

 ## Quick start